mre31/apirotater/README.md

 # APIRotater

-APIRotater is a Python library that helps you manage your API keys and control rate limits.
-By managing multiple API keys, it automatically performs key rotation in case of rate limit exceedance.
+A simple Python library that automatically manages and rotates multiple API keys to prevent rate limit issues.

-## Key Features
+## What It Does

-- **Automatic API Key Rotation:** Uses multiple API keys in rotation.
+- **Automatically rotates between multiple API keys** so you don't hit rate limits
-- **Rate Limit Control:** You can set a maximum number of uses for each API key within a specific time window.
+- **Tracks usage** of each API key
-- **Automatic .env File Loading:** Automatically loads API keys from .env files located in the current working directory or parent directory.
+- **Manages rate limits** by specifying max uses in a time window
-- **Usage Statistics:** Tracks usage counts of API keys by variable names.
+- **Loads API keys from .env files** in current directory, parent directory, or executable location
-- **RateLimitExceeded Exception:** Throws an error when all keys have exceeded their rate limit.
+- **Works with Windows EXE applications** when packaged

 ## Installation